-The Financial Life Skills program is comprised of two one-credit classes offered to undergraduate students to provide the knowledge and tools needed to successfully manage personal finances during and after college.
-These are blended courses with multi-media lectures online and practical applications in class.
+The Badger$ense Financial Life Skills coursework is comprised of two one-credit classes that furnish undergraduate students the knowledge and tools they need to successfully manage their personal finances during and after college.
+These are blended courses, with multimedia lectures online and practical application exercises in class.

 About the Courses:

-Freshman and sophomores: Consumer Science 111 for Undergraduates (click for The Guide listing)
+Freshman and Sophomores: Consumer Science 111 for Undergraduates

 - Financial value and empowerment